 Applications for the 2019-2020 Rose Fellowship are now OPEN!

 Apply now for two-year fellowships beginning in October 2019.
-Application deadline is April 14.
+Application deadline has been extended to April 28!

 NEW: For the first time in the history of the Rose Fellowship, we are piloting arts fellowships!